 But all this peacocking takes time and effort, and they have little to show for it in terms of new customers and more business.
 For them, they think that they'll be superstars of social media for accountants.
 Their social media presence is taking up too much time and effort, and in return it’s generating minimal tangible value for the business.

 The Right Balance

 Both of these individuals are at different ends of a spectrum.
 One doesn’t use social media enough, and the other uses social media too much.
 So what’s the right balance?
 Every firm and every individual is going to be different and have different needs and strategies for going to market.
 While there’s no single right answer, let’s also consider a third accountant.

-Accountant C, "The Eagle"
+Accountant C, "The Eagle" on Social Media

 Let’s call Accountant C, “The Eagle”.
 This accountant, like their namesake, has mastered efficiency.
 The eagle is able to glide on currents for long periods of time with minimal effort.
 They are so efficient that they need to flap their wings only rarely to stay airborne.
 They glide along and when they see an opportunity they are ready to swoop down.
 They see social media as a tool for accountants, but know when and how to use it to get the best results for their time invested.

 What Each Accountant Can Do To Improve

 Let’s take a look at each of these accountants and what they can do to improve their use of social media.